marmikcfc/OpenDNA/README.md

 More information about geotypes is available at https://opensnp.org.

 ## Whats our goal?
 Our ultimate goal is to build a exhaustive dataset with information about various diseases/conditions.
 One should be able to upload his/her DNA and receive information about susceptible diseases/conditions.
+We hope to provide DNA matching as a service (So that tinder can provide users with matches at genetic level! :P).
+This is the future of personalised Genome Analytics.
 Of course this is a big feat and we need your help!

 ## How do you plan on gathering data?
 We're programmers not genome experts!
 We plan on crowd sourcing our dataset.
 Once your login and register there is a option for "Add New Risk Groups".
 Anyone can enter rsid-value pairs.
 We plan to add verification soon.